marczhan33/Tablequeue-frontend-UCL/README.md

+# TableQueue Frontend
-# TableQueue Frontend\n\nThis is the frontend portion of TableQueue.
+This is the frontend code for TableQueue.
 Backend is private.